Barcelona Map, Barcelona Tourist Information Spain

 Barcelona Buses Bus

 This method of travel allows you to see where you are going, but is subject to traffic holdups.
 Luckily there are exclusive bus / taxi lanes to help speed your journey.
-Route maps are displayed at bus stops and buses run from around 5:30 am to 11:30 pm.
-Multi journey tickets are much cheaper than buying single fares.

 Routes